Hey Joe

-"Hey Joe" is an American song from the 1960s that has become a rock standard and has been performed in many musical styles by hundreds of different artists.
-The lyrics tell of a man who is on the run and planning to head to Mexico after shooting his unfaithful wife.
+"Hey Joe" is a song from the 1960s that has become a rock standard and been performed in many musical styles by hundreds of different artists.
+The lyrics are from the point of view of a man on the run and planning to escape to Mexico after shooting his unfaithful wife.
 In 1962, Billy Roberts registered "Hey Joe" for copyright in the United States.

-In late 1965, Los Angeles garage band the Leaves recorded the earliest known commercial version of "Hey Joe", which was released as a single.
-They re-recorded the song and released it in 1966 as a follow-up single, which became a hit in the US.
+In late 1965, Los Angeles-based garage band the Leaves recorded the earliest known commercial version of "Hey Joe", which was released as a single and titled "Hey Joe, Where You Gonna Go".
+They re-recorded the song and released it in 1966 as a single, which became a hit in the US, reaching #31 on the Billboard Hot 100 chart.
 In October 1966, Jimi Hendrix recorded "Hey Joe" for his first single with the Jimi Hendrix Experience.